xytrux/YouTube-Music-Downloader-Script/README.md

 ---

-## 🍪 Cookies (optional)
+## 🍪 Cookies (optional, Linux only)

 If you want to download private playlists or avoid login restrictions:

 1. Export your YouTube cookies as `cookies.txt`.
 2. Place the file in your home directory or the same folder as the script.
-3. The script already points to `/home/arm/cookies.txt`.
+3. The script already points to `/home/user/cookies.txt`.
 Change the path inside the script if needed.

 ---